ArtSabintsev/UIFloatLabelTextField/README.md

 ```

 ### Usage
 Check out `UIFloatLabelTextField.h` for a full list of editable properties.
-Also, check out the **UIFloatLabelSampleApp** for an example impementation of the application.
+Also, check out the **UIFloatLabelSampleApp** for an example impementation of the applicatio

 ### Credit
 I want to credit [**Jared Verdi**](http://twitter.com/jverdi) for developing the first iOS implementation of this pattern in his [**JVFloatLabeledTextField**](https://github.com/jverdi/JVFloatLabeledTextField) project.
 I used it as a reference to make this version, but executed many aspects differently.
 I also added a few other features that I personally needed, and plan on enhancing this library overtime.